dahalsubodh/dahalsubodh.github.io/education.md

 📘 **Thesis:** Assessing Technological and Pedagogical Knowledge of Government School Teachers in E-Learning in Lalitpur Metropolitan City.

 🔬 **Methodology:** Convergent parallel mixed-methods.
-  Quantitative: Surveys of Science, Math, and English subject teachers.
+  1. Quantitative: Surveys of Science, Math, and English subject teachers.
-  Qualitative: Semi-structured interviews with the ICT focal persons.
+  2. Qualitative: Semi-structured interviews with the ICT focal persons.

 💻 **Inspiration:** The rapid integration of ICT tools and the growth of e-learning platforms during COVID pandemic motivated me study on importance of digital learning in schools and readiness of teachers to adopt education technologies.

-🔍 **Findings:** Research found that while many teachers possess strong pedagogical skills, their technological confidence and readiness for digital education remain limited.
-The sudy identified that effective digital education requires more than access to devices — it depends on clear policy, continuous training, reliable infrastructure, and community engagement.
+🔍 **Findings:** Teachers have strong pedagogical skills but limited technological confidence.
+Effective digital education requires:
+  1. Clear policy
+  2. Continuous training
+  3. Reliable infrastructure
+  4. Community engagement

 ---